rak-n-rok/Krake/docs/dev/tosca.rst

 ---------------------

 CSAR_ should be in a defined format_.
 The specification allows to create CSAR with or without the ``TOSCA.meta`` file.
-So let's create an example with TOSCA meta.
 The ``TOSCA.meta`` file structure follows the exact same syntax as defined in the TOSCA 1.0 specification.
 It is required to store this file in the ``TOSCA-Metadata`` directory.
-It is also required to include the ``Entry-Definitions`` keyword pointing to a valid TOSCA definitions YAML file that a TOSCA orchestrator should use as entry for parsing the contents of the overall CSAR file (let's use the above ``tosca-example.yaml`` file in this example).
+It is also required to include the ``Entry-Definitions`` keyword pointing to a valid TOSCA definitions YAML file, which should be used by a TOSCA orchestrator as an entrypoint for parsing the contents of the overall CSAR file (the previously created ``tosca-example.yaml`` file will be used in this example).

 .. note::

-  Krake API could process CSAR archive **only** defines as **URL**.
-It means that the CSAR should be created and then exposed in some remote location.
+  The Krake API can process CSAR files **only**, if they're defined as **URL**s.
+  It means, that CSAR should be created and then exposed in some remote location.
-  Then, the underlying tosca-parser_ library is able to (synchronously) download the CSAR archive from the defined URL and then parse and validate it.
+  Then, the underlying tosca-parser_ library is able to (synchronously) download the CSAR archive from the defined URL and afterwards parse and validate it.

 .. code:: bash